Royal highlights of The Hague

 ‘s-Gravenhaagse Bos 10

 Want to see more beautiful palaces and royal monuments?
 Holland has many more cities with a royal touch.
-Visit the beautiful gardens of Het Loo Palace in Apeldoorn, discover where William of Orange, our ‘Father of the Nation’, is buried in Delft, and stroll through the centuries old Begijnhof in Breda.
+Visit Leeuwarden, the royal city of the Frisian Nassaus or the beautiful gardens of Het Loo Palace in Apeldoorn.
+Discover where William of Orange, our ‘Father of the Nation’, is buried in Delft, and stroll through the centuries old Begijnhof in Breda.
 Discover more royal cities.
-Breda